anisahmed01/streaming-platform-user-analytics/README.md

 ---

 ## 📌 Overview
-This project analyzes user behavior and subscription lifecycle data for a streaming platform to identify key drivers of engagement, retention, conversion, and churn.
+This project performs end-to-end product analytics on a subscription-based streaming platform to uncover how user behavior drives conversion, retention, and churn.

-The analysis focuses on understanding how user activity influences monetization and churn patterns, and provides actionable insights for improving user retention and business performance.
+The analysis goes beyond descriptive metrics to identify behavioral patterns, quantify engagement impact, and generate actionable business insights for improving monetization and reducing churn.

 ---